uwspstar/Side-Projects/Data-Structure/JS/Tree/binary tree/readme.md

 ### Binary tree
 - Binary tree is a tree where each node can have maximum two children.
 - Since there are only two children so it’s quite intuitive to call them left and right child.
-L

 ```
 class BinaryTreeNode {
     constructor(value) {
-        // Value which our beloved node represents.
         this.value = value;
-        // Reference of the left child.
         this.left = null;
-        // Reference of the right child.
         this.right = null;
     }
 }